ttpcodes/PvPToggle/README.md

 This is my first plugin, so I am not very familiar with the SpongeAPI, and it's been a while since I've worked with actual Java code.
 Please feel free to provide any feedback, report issues, suggest changes in the code, as well as recommend new features.

+## Installation Instructions

+1. Download the plugin from Ore Staging [here](https://ore-staging.spongepowered.org/TehTotalPwnage/PvPToggle).
+2. Extract the JAR file from the downloaded ZIP.
+3. Drop the ZIP into your mods folder on the server.
+4. Make sure PvP is enabled in server.properties.
+5. That's it!
+Everything should be good to go!

 ## Current Features (On Latest Release)

 * Adds a /pvp command and permission node to toggle PvP status.